top of page

 I use the term 'survival mode' as it accounts for these diagnosis as well as general overwhelm.

 Do some of these symptoms feel familiar?
-They're all symptoms of postnatal depression and anxiety and the overarching state of survival.
+They're all symptoms of postnatal depression/general depression and anxiety and the overarching state of survival.

 You feel irritable, at people, things or events.